jeremytammik/tbc/a/1974_64_bit_element_id.md

 One of the things we originally said above has actually changed, and I think it also helps address [cadferret’s question below](https://thebuildingcoder.typepad.com/blog/2022/11/64-bit-element-ids-maybe.html#comment-6054377627):

-With the caveat that anything we say here might change, we wanted to amend the current proposal.
+With the caveat that anything we say here might change, we wanted to amend the initially published proposal.

 The previous version stated that `ElementId.IntegerValue` would handle [integer overflow](https://en.wikipedia.org/wiki/Integer_overflow) by